igolovic/session-time/README.md

 POINTS OF INTEREST

+-	On some systems it might be necessary that SessionTime is installed by user with Administrator privilege, it might also be necessary that SessionTimeViewer is ran by user with Administrator privilege
 -	SessionTimeMonitor utilizes the Cassia library which is "a .NET library for accessing the native Windows Terminal Services API (now the Remote Desktop Services API)" (https://code.google.com/p/cassia/, 2016-01-06), it uses its GetSessions method to obtain session data
 -	When computer starts up it is possible that SessionTimeMonitor: starts before user logon - in such case user logon will be recorded through OnSessionChange event, starts after user logon - in such case all existing sessions are recorded through service's OnStart event
 -	Service and application have been tested on Windows 7 (32 bit), Windows 8.1 (64 bit), Windows 10 (64-bit)